 Our highly interactive, on-campus Masters in Counseling degree is designed to help you develop a strong foundation of current theoretical knowledge and practical counseling skills that prepare you to work with diverse populations in mental health counseling settings.
 The Regis Counseling faculty is committed to creating open and supportive education environments that reflect the social, relational and cross-cultural contexts of learning that are essential for effective counselor training.

 Our Master of Arts in Counseling (MAC) program is a 60-credit-hour degree that meets the academic requirements for Colorado Licensed Professional Counselors (LPC) set forth by the Colorado Licensed Professional Counselor Examiners Board.
 Regis University's Master of Arts in Counseling degree (Specialty: Clinical Mental Health Counseling) is accredited by the Council for Accreditation of Counseling & Related Educational Programs (CACREP) and the Council for Higher Education Accreditation (CHEA).
 Also approved by the International Registry of Counselor Education Programs (IRCEP), CACREP’s international affiliate, the degree curriculum provides hands-on training through one semester (6-credit hours) of Practicum in the department’s state-of-art counseling laboratory, followed by two semesters of supervised counseling internship in an approved community agency setting.

-The Masters in Counseling program (MAC) is offered at Regis University's North Denver (Lowell), Thornton (starting Summer 2016) and Colorado Springs campuses.
+The Masters in Counseling program (MAC) is offered at Regis University's Thornton campus.
 Most students complete the program in three years, taking an average of two to three courses a semester.